christinajin01/car_image_classification/README.md

 # Densenet for Fine-Grained Vehicle Image Classification
 This is an image classification task for car models.

-# Problem Statement:
+## Problem Statement:
 This project aims to classify car model names from [the Comprehensive Cars (CompCars) dataset](http://mmlab.ie.cuhk.edu.hk/datasets/comp_cars/index.html).
 This dataset contains car image data from two scenarios, web-nature and surveillance-nature.
-Since the purpose of the task aims for higher accuracy, I've decided to use the web-nature data due to its higher resolution and potentials to capture greater details.
-The web dataset, in particular, contains ____ car images and 1,716 car models.
+Since the purpose of the task aims for higher accuracy, I've decided to use the web-nature data due to its higher resolution and potential of capturing greater details.
+The web dataset, in particular, contains 86,726 car images and 1,716 car models.

-# Approaches:
+## Approaches:
 Due to limitation of computing power, I've decided to train 1000 images with 68 different models and test on 500 images with 23 models. why did you choose to implement model X? how were the initial results?